-If a FAQ does not answer your question, you can email our office for assistance by clicking on a specific FAQ, then clicking "I need more information about this subject" at the bottom of the answer.
+Our frequently asked questions (FAQ) section provides information and resources on various topics.
+To find answers to your questions, use the search feature below or browse the Featured Questions and Top 20 FAQs.
+If the answer to a FAQ doesn't resolve your question, you can email our office for assistance by clicking "I need more information about this subject" at the bottom of the answer.

-Please note that large commercial trucks with gross vehicle weights of 26,001 lbs. or more require additional insurance coverages that must be indicated on a Certificate of Insurance document that is required when renewing by mail and in person.
+Please note that large commercial trucks with gross vehicle weights of 26,001 pounds or more require additional insurance coverages that must be indicated on a Certificate of Insurance document that is required when renewing by mail and in person.
 These types of vehicles may be prohibited from renewing online.

-Insurance companies are required by law to report insurance coverage to the Department of Motor Vehicles (DMV).
-If your renewal notice indicates that your insurance is not on file, compare the Vehicle ID Number (VIN) on your registration to the one on your insurance/policy.
-(This is the most common discrepancy that causes insurance to not be on file for a motor vehicle.)
-If there are discrepancies, contact your insurance agent and ask that they follow up with the DMV at (850) 617-2000 to resolve the issue.
-If the VIN is correct on both documents, contact your insurance agent and advise them that the DMV is unaware that you are insuring the motor vehicle.
-Ask that they follow up with the DMV at the phone number listed above.
+Insurance companies are required by law to report insurance coverage to the DMV.
+If your renewal notice indicates that your insurance is not on file, compare the VIN on your registration to the one on your insurance policy.
+(This is the most common discrepancy that causes insurance not to be on file for a motor vehicle.)
+If there are discrepancies, ask your insurance agent to call the DMV at (850) 617-2000 to resolve the issue.
+If the VIN is correct on both documents, inform your insurance agent that the DMV is unaware you are insuring the motor vehicle, and ask your agent to call the DMV.